thoth-station/kebechet/kebechet/managers/thoth_provenance/README.rst

 Kebechet Thamos-Provenance_check Manager
 -----------------------

-This manager is responsible for automatically creating issues based on provenance checks file, it uses `thamos.lib` to communicate with `thoth` user API
+The purpose of this manager is to use Thoth's ability to conduct provenance checks to ensure that your Python dependency sources are valid file, it uses `thamos.lib` to communicate with `thoth` user API

 A prerequisite for this manager is to have `Pipfile` and `Pipfile.lock`, and `.thoth.yaml`, present in the repo.